-The Pasadena City Council unanimously approved PWP's current Integrated Resource Plan (IRP) in March 2012.
-This important document is our blueprint for providing our customers with reliable, environmentally responsible electric service, competitive rates and energy independence over the next two decades.
+PWP's Power Integrated Resource Plan (IRP) is the long-range blueprint for providing our customers with reliable, environmentally responsible electric service, competitive rates and energy independence over the next two decades.
 The IRP takes into account future energy demand, advances in renewable energy resources and technology, energy efficiency, conservation, forecast changes in regulatory requirements, among other considerations.